Sheersendu/LLD-Case-Studies/TicTacToe/TicTacToe.md

 }
 class Player {
     <<abstract>>
-    + symbol : Symbol
+    - symbol : Symbol
-    + play(Board) : Cell
+    +play(Board)* Cell
 }
-class HumanPlayer {
+class User {
     - name : String
     - email : String
     - photo : byte[]
-    + play(Board) : Cell
 }
+class HumanPlayer {
+    - user : User
+    - playingStrategy : PlayingStrategy
+    +play(Board) Cell
+}
 class Bot {
-    - difficultyLevel : int
+    - difficultyLevel : Level
+    - playingStrategy : PlayingStrategy
-    + play(Board) : Cell
+    +play(Board) Cell
 }
 class Symbol {
     <<enumerator>>
     X
     O
 }
+class Level {
+    <<enumerator>>
+    EASY
+    MEDIUM
+    HARD
+}
+class PlayingStrategy {
+    <<interface>>
+    +play(Board) Cell
+}
+class RandomPlayingStrategy {
+    +play(Board) Cell
+}
+class MinMaxPlayingStrategy {
+    +play(Board) Cell
+}
+class AlphaBetaPlayingStrategy {
+    +play(Board) Cell
+}

 Game "1" --* "1" Board : Comprises of
 Board "1" --* "M" Cell : Consists of
 Player "1" --o "1" Symbol : Contains
-Game "1" --* "1" Player : has
+Game "1" --* "M" Player : has
 HumanPlayer --|> Player : implements
+HumanPlayer "M" --o "1" User : has a
 Bot --|> Player : implements
 Cell "1" --* "1" Symbol : Contains
+PlayingStrategy  <|-- RandomPlayingStrategy
+PlayingStrategy  <|-- MinMaxPlayingStrategy
+PlayingStrategy  <|-- AlphaBetaPlayingStrategy
+Bot "M" --o "1" PlayingStrategy
+Bot "1" --o "1" Level : has a
 ```

 ### Notes:
-* SRP, OCP violation in Bot class as playing behaviour changes based on difficulty levels : Strategy Pattern
+* SRP, OCP violation in Bot class as playing behaviour changes based on difficulty levels : `Strategy Pattern` : Here it will be PlayingStrategy
-* Photo in HumanPlayer is a problem as memory issue + every game we play these metadata needs to be repeated : Flyweight
+* Photo in HumanPlayer is a problem as memory issue + every game we play these metadata needs to be repeated : `Flyweight`.
+Here it will be User class
+* Use Factory for object creation nas client needs to know about subclasses(HumanPlayer, BotPlayer) for object creation(Check test class)
+* Now if we can create board of any dimensions, so the winning rules will vary accordingly, hence winningStrategy

+### Side Assignment:
+* What if we want to undo our move?
+Store all the moves